open-i18n/rust-unic/docs/Unicode_and_Rust.md

 ## Tehnical Challenges

-A big technical challenge with having more than library (a language core library and some third-party libraries) for basic character/string functionalities and text processing for handling text is the *possiblity* of them getting mixed up.
+A big technical challenge with having more than one library (a language core library and some third-party libraries) for basic character/string functionalities and text processing for handling text is the *possiblity* of them getting mixed up.
 This is where every programmer need to pay attention to which library to use in every situation.